SickLuca/ArduinoAlarmControlUnit/README.md

 # ArduinoAlarmControlUnit - Wokwi Simulation

 This repository contains an Arduino-based project designed to run on the [Wokwi](https://wokwi.com/) simulation platform.
 It includes the complete source code and the necessary configuration files to simulate the hardware components used.
+The entire code is developed by using a finite state machine architecture combined with a register manipulation approach.
+The system relies heavily on interrupt-driven programming.

 ## Repository Contents